alphagov/notifications-ruby-client/DOCUMENTATION.md

 ## Send a letter

 When your service first signs up to GOV.UK Notify, you’ll start in trial mode.
 You can only send letters in live mode.
+You must ask GOV.UK Notify to make your service live.

+1. Sign in to GOV.UK Notify.
+1. Select __Using Notify__.
+1. Select __requesting to go live__.

 ### Method